Rica Hodgson — the freedom fighter who rescued me 52 years ago

 I was at my desk and about to write Rica a letter when I learnt that she had died.
-It was not unexpected.
+It was not unanticipated.
 She was 97 and had been in frail health for a while.
 I had only just completed another, perhaps final, re-edit of my 1966-1967 memoir When I was Bad which tells how I met Rica and how she rescued me.

-She was at my wedding in 1969, I visited her when I could, went to her 80th birthday party in London, stayed with her in Joburg, went with her to the ANC offices where I met her boss Walter Sisulu, we met in Lusaka, and we talked of her experiences at Solomon Mahlunga Freedom College in Tanzania.
+She was at my wedding in 1969, I visited her when I could, went to her 80th birthday party in London, stayed with her in Joburg, went with her to the ANC offices where I met her boss Walter Sisulu, met her in Lusaka, Zambia, and talked of her experiences at Solomon Mahlunga Freedom College in Tanzania.

 A time of secrecy and danger

 Everything to do with the anti-apartheid struggle and the African National Congress and with Rica’s work was dangerous until Nelson Mandela was elected President of South Africa.